tmaurice54/tns_embedded_training/Exercises/3_Exercise_FreeRTOS/ReadME.md

 Prerequisite : Exercices on SPI

-For this exercise you will take back the interface u have code for the SPI sensor.
+For this exercise you will take back the interface you have code for the SPI sensor.
 In this interface you will add a new function `getFilteredTemp()`.
 The idea is to create a task that read the temp value every 200ms and put the value in a table of 10 temperature type FIFO.
 And the `getFilteredTemp()` eliminate the smallest and greatest value and return the average of the 8 temperature left.